 The eukaryotic proteome undergoes constant surveillance by quality control systems that either sequester, refold, or eliminate aberrant proteins by ubiquitin-dependent mechanisms.
 Ubiquitin-conjugation necessitates the recognition of degradation determinants, termed degrons, by their cognate E3 ubiquitin-protein ligases.
 To learn about the distinctive properties of quality control degrons, we performed an unbiased peptidome stability screen in yeast.
-The search identified a large cohort of proteome-derived degrons., some of which exhibited broad E3 ligase specificity.
-Consequent application of a machine-learning algorithm established constraints governing degron potency, including the amino acids composition and secondary structure propensities.
+The search identified a large cohort of proteome-derived degrons, some of which exhibited broad E3 ligase specificity.
+Consequent application of a machine-learning algorithm established constraints governing degron potency, including the amino acid composition and secondary structure propensities.
 According to the set criteria, degrons with transmembrane domain-like characteristics are the most probable sequences to act as degrons.
-Similar quality control degrons were identified in viral and human proteins, suggesting for conserved degradation mechanisms.
+Similar quality control degrons were identified in viral and human proteins, suggesting conserved degradation mechanisms.
 Altogether, the emerging data indicate that transmembrane domain-like degron features have been preserved in evolution as key quality control determinants of proteins’ half-life.